 Are policy decisions on surgical procedures informed by robust economic evidence?
+A systematic review

 The aim of this study was to examine the empirical and methodological cost-effectiveness evidence of surgical interventions for breast, colorectal, or prostate cancer.

 A systematic search of seven databases including MEDLINE, EMBASE, and NHSEED, research registers, the NICE Web site and conference proceedings was conducted in April 2012.
 Study quality was assessed in terms of meeting essential, preferred and UK NICE specific requirements for economic evaluations.